 Your book needs to be the material and content you want to write.
 The website needs to be the content your readers want to read.
 The difference is very fine, but recognizing and creating content around the wants of your readers will have positive results in your website traffic.

-With a good sense of what your readers want, you should aim to serve up new content on a regular schedule.
+With a good sense of what your readers want, aim to serve up new content on a regular schedule.
 Data shows that posting more often (upwards of 16 posts a month) leads to better traffic and click through for businesses, but as an individual author, you’re probably not in a position to generate content at that volume.

 This temporal content should include regular posts about your book(s), your writing and signing tours, and your writing process.
 For many authors, those three categories will be the bulk of content on the blog, but as with the photographer example, it is wise to try to get a sense of your audience and what they like to read, then focus your efforts on this kind of content.